 There is no limit to the number of layers that can be added.
 The bond between layers will be permanent and invisible.
-Allow resin to get hard and return to room temperature before adding a new layer.
-If a subsequent layer is added too soon it may overheat and crack.
+Allow the poured resin layer to cure until hard and for its temperature to reduce to room temperature.
+Pour the new layer directly onto the dust free cured layer.